-Founded by the State College Chamber of Commerce and Penn State’s College of Arts and Architecture, the Festival attracts approximately 125,000 visitors each summer.
-The Festival features the nationally recognized Sidewalk Sale and Exhibition, a juried gallery exhibition, Children and Youth Day, Italian Street Painting, educational opportunities, music, dance and theatrical performances in a variety of outdoor and indoor venues.
+The Festival features the nationally recognized Sidewalk Sale and Exhibition, a juried gallery exhibition, Children and Youth Day, Street Painting, educational opportunities, music, dance and theatrical performances in a variety of outdoor and indoor venues.

-The 2018 Italian Street Painting exhibition honors the 16th century Italian tradition of using special chalks to paint on the street.
-Look for the Italian Street Painting on the 100 block of Hiester Street in downtown State College.
+The 2019 Street Painting exhibition recognizes the cross-border popularity of street painting among Italy, England, and Germany.
+Due to the construction project on the former Garner Street parking lot, this year our street painters will be working on Foster Avenue at South Allen Street.
 A variety of local visual artists will create 6-foot by 4-foot paintings.
 For a $5 fee, Young Artists Alley gives children the opportunity to create a 14”x 14” square street painting.
 Painting ends at 8 p.m.
 Thursday-Saturday, and 4 p.m. on Sunday, weather permitting.

-The public is invited to celebrate the 52nd Festival by purchasing tickets to the Festive Spirits benefit party, which will be held at The Towers, 403 South Allen Street, on Friday, July 13, at 5:00 p.m.
+The public is invited to celebrate the 53rd Festival by purchasing tickets to the Festive Spirits benefit party, which will be held at The Towers, 403 South Allen Street, on Friday, July 12, at 5:00 p.m.
 Bellefonte’s Big Spring Spirits will provide locally sourced spirits, with hors d’oeuvres by Catering with Style.
-The Festive Spirits Party is made possible by the support of Kristen Coombs Financial Advisors, Fulton Bank, The Hartman Group, and Jodi and Al Pringle.
 Tickets to the party can be purchased by calling the Arts Festival office or by visiting arts-festival.com/festive-spirits-party.

-The festival’s fine art exhibition, Images 2018, will hang in Schlow Centre Region Library’s Betsy Rodgers Allen Gallery, 211 S. Allen Street, during the month of July.
-Images 2018 is open to artists whose primary residence is in the Commonwealth of Pennsylvania.
-The works in Images have been selected by juror Erin M. Coe, the Director of the Palmer Museum of Art.
+The Festival’s fine art exhibition, Images 2019, will hang in Schlow Centre Region Library’s Betsy Rodgers Allen Gallery, 211 S. Allen Street, and Kish Bank Expect More Store, 114 S. Allen Street, during the month of July.
+Images 2019 is open to artists whose primary residence is in the Commonwealth of Pennsylvania.
+The works in Images have been selected by juror Dr. Shannon Egan, director of Schmucker Art Gallery at Gettysburg College.

-Experience Buster Keaton’s 1928 silent film hit, Steamboat Bill, Jr., accompanied by a virtual theatre organ, an instrument developed by accompanist Ben Model.
+Experience Harold Lloyd’s silent film, The Kid Brother, accompanied by a virtual theatre organ, an instrument developed by accompanist Ben Model.
 The virtual theatre organ uses an assemblage of keyboards and digital technologies to bring movies by Charlie Chaplin and Buster Keaton to twenty-first century theatres.
-Ben Model performs in The State Theatre on Friday, July 13 at 8:30 p.m.
+Ben Model performs in The State Theatre on Friday, July 12 at 8:30 p.m.
 CPFA Performance Button Required

 Leave parking and traffic worries to others by parking in the Jordan East parking lot, next to the Bryce Jordan Center and Beaver Stadium.
 For $5.00 a car, visitors may park and take a free bus operated by the Centre Area Transportation Authority (CATA).
 The bus will stop in the Festival zone at the corner of College and Hiester, with a second stop at the corner of College Avenue and South Allen Street.

-The Central Pennsylvania Festival of the Arts receives state arts funding support through a grant from the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.
+The Central Pennsylvania Festival of the Arts receives state arts funding support through a grant from the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania.

 Additional funding is provided through a grant made by possible by the Central Pennsylvania Convention and Visitors’ Bureau and the Centre County Commissioners.